Tent, Backpack, Sleep System

 8 oz | $60

 Alan’s choice!
-The Men’s REI Co-op Sahara Cargo Shorts are another well-done-but-basic pair of cargo hiking shorts that check all of the boxes without getting too fancy.
-And compared to similar models, they are priced competitively.
+The REI Co-op Sahara Cargo Shorts are a well-done-but-basic pair of hiking shorts that check all of the boxes without getting too fancy.
+Made with 96% recycled nylon, they are durable, sustainable, and quick drying.
+The addition of 4% spandex adds just the right amount of stretch.
+The men’s version has killer cargo pockets.
+And compared to similar models, they are priced very competitively..

 Womens Kuhl Freeflex Cargo Shorts